jiaweixiao/easy-cass-stress/README.md

 2. Print timestamp of starting main runner to console.
 3. Disable logging failed operations.
 4. Disable single line console reporter.
+5. Sample 10% of all successful operations with message `op duration(us)`, ignore populate phase.
+Use environment variable `EASY_CASS_STRESS_LOG_DIR` to set log directory.

 The remainder of this page is the same as https://github.com/rustyrazorblade/easy-cass-stress.